50shadesofgwei/pathfinder-pic-ion-chip/README.md

 # Pathfinder PIC Ion Chip

-CAD model for the Pathfinder PIC ion-trap chip — a photonic-integrated trapped-ion chip for a hybrid-locality quantum computing architecture.
+CAD model for the Pathfinder PIC chip, a photonic-integrated trapped-ion chip built to support a hybrid-locality quantum computing architecture.

 ## Architecture overview